Sleep & Wellness Guide

 A robotics research paper on Riding the Shifting Potential: When Reactive Control Suffices for Multi-Goal Behavior.

-Engineering notes will be added by the Robot Papers editorial team.
+Practical tips and how-to guidance will be added by our editorial team.

 Reactive control is often considered insufficient for multi-objective tasks because conflicting objectives give rise to local minima.
 We argue this limitation is not inherent but arises from static encodings that fail to reflect how objectives currently interact.
 We exploit the interaction structure encoded in a graph-based world model by extending it with nullspace projections: conflicts are resolved where they arise by projecting lower-priority gradients into the nullspace of higher-priority ones, with priorities determined continuously from the current state.
 We demonstrate this in two domains where conflicts between objectives are central: navigation around non-convex obstacles, where static potential fields fundamentally fail, and planar pushing of non-convex objects, where our method achieves $100\%$ success across one-hundred configurations versus $0\%$ for the steepest-descent baseline and ${\sim}55\%$ for diffusion policy, without demonstrations or retraining.
 The same formulation transfers directly to a real robot with additional perceptual and kinematic constraints, accommodating them through the same mechanism.